vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 *Airflow 3 based League of Legends DAG, source: by author*

 {: .important }
-_Note: I published the final Airflow project on Github: [https://github.com/vojay-dev/airflow-riot](https://github.com/vojay-dev/airflow-riot)_
+_Note: I published the final Airflow project on GitHub: [https://github.com/vojay-dev/airflow-riot](https://github.com/vojay-dev/airflow-riot)_

-# Engineering Insights from the League of Legends Universe
+# 💡 Engineering Insights from the League of Legends Universe

 You are Kha'Zix, an apex predator, crouching unseen within the dense, pulsating shadows of the jungle, senses sharp, every fiber of your being thrumming with anticipation.
 Your four teammates move with calculated precision across the lanes.
 The air is thick with the scent of unseen prey—jungle monsters that fuel your growth, champions from the enemy team venturing too close.
 Your objective: dismantle their defenses, to shatter their Nexus.
 But with every step, every clash of steel and surge of arcane energy, you are doing more than just fighting for victory.
 You are generating data—an invisible digital echo of your every action on the battleground.
 This is the essence of a game called League of Legends.